vcermeno/continuous_learning/README.md

 #### A place for me to experiment, try new things, and keep my skills sharp.
 A playground for all things code.

 ## graphql Practice
-- Created graphQl enpoints using books and authors
+- Created graphQL enpoints using books and authors
  ![Alt text](/images/graphqlPractice.png)

  ## TS_server